earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 ### 1. Readings

+First - review ALL of the lessons for this week.
+We did not cover them all in class.
+This includes the in class and homework lessons.

 Read the following articles.
 They will help you write your report.

 * Wehr, A., and U. Lohr (1999).
 Airborne Laser Scanning - An Introduction and Overview.
 ISPRS Journal of Photogrammetry and Remote Sensing 54:68–92. doi: 10.1016/S0924-2716(99)00011-8 : <a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.9.516&rep=rep1&type=pdf" target="_blank" data-proofer-ignore=''><i class="fa fa-download" aria-hidden="true"></i>